Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Numerical experiments

-We consider data sets composed by $n=100$ observations and $d=4$ variables.
+\paragraph{Consistency of the estimators} To illustrate the consistency of the estimators, we consider data sets composed by observations described by $d=6$ variables with a theoretical misclassification of $10\%$ and a theoretical missing rate per variables of $30\%$ (parameters are given in Table~\ref{tab:paramsim1}).
 For each scenario, we generated 100 data sets.
-To compare the methods, we compute the Adjusted Rand index \citep{Hub85} between the true partition and the estimators of the partition given by the methods.
-Results obtained for different rates of missingness and a theoretical missclassification rate of $5\%$ are presented in Figure~\ref{fig:ARIsimu}.
+Figure~\ref{fig:simu2} presents the boxplot of the ARI between the true partition and the estimators of the partition given by the methods.
+Again, results show that the method outperforms the competing methods because it is more robust to the distribution of the components and to the missingness scenario.
+Moreover, despite the accuracy of the partition is improved when the sample size increases, results are satistifying (compared to the results of the parametric methods) even for the small samples.

-Overall, the proposed method outperforms the competing methods because its results are robust to the different noise distributions, missingness scenarios and missingness rates.
-Results show that, when the MCAR assumption holds true, all the methods have the same performances, under the Gaussian noise.
-Under the MCAR scenario, only the results of the GLMM are deteriorated under the Student noise.
-Note that its performances increase with the missingness rate.
-This is due to the fact that missingness process is wellspecified but not the distribution of the components.
-Considering the MNAR scenarios, we see the results of K-pod and NPimputed are deteriorated when the rate of missingness increases.
-Finally, one can note that the proposed method obtains similar results than the GLMM for the Gaussian noise (in the case where the parametric assumptions of GLMM are validated).
+\paragraph{Impact of the dimension} To illustrate the impact of the dimension, we consider data sets composed by $n=100$ observations generated with a theoretical misclassification of $10\%$ and a theoretical missing rate per variables of $30\%$ (parameters are given in \ref{tab:paramsim2}).
+For each scenario, we generated 100 data sets.
+Figure~\ref{fig:simu3} presents the boxplot of the ARI between the true partition and the estimators of the partition given by the methods.
+Despite that the proposed method is semi-parametric, results show that it can manage data set with many variables.
+Indeed, the deterioration of the results of the proposed method when $d$ increases is very weak.
+This is due to the assumption of conditional independence between the couples $(X_{ij},R_{ij})^\top$ given the components membership.
+Indeed, this assumption permits to limit the impact of the curse of the dimensionality for the nonparametric estimators.

-To investigate the behavior of the methods when the dimension increases, we generate data sets composed of $n=100$ observations with different numbers of variables, a rate of missingness of $30\%$ and a theoretical rate of misclassification of $5\%$.
-Figure~\ref{fig:ARIsimudimension} shows the ARI obtained by the competing methods for different number of variables, missingness scenario and noise distributions.
-Again, the proposed method outperforms the competing methods.
-Its results seem to be robust to dimension increasing for the different noises.
-Finally, note that this conclusion holds for all the missingness scenarios.
+\paragraph{Impact of the theoretical misclassification} To illustrate the impact of the overlaps between components, we consider data sets composed by $n=100$ observations generated with $d=6$ and a theoretical missing rate per variables of $30\%$ (parameters are given in \ref{tab:paramsim3}).
+For each scenario, we generated 100 data sets.
+Figure~\ref{fig:simu4} presents the boxplot of the ARI between the true partition and the estimators of the partition given by the methods.
+Overall, all the methods perform well under the MCAR mechanism despite that the results of the proposed methods are more deteriorated than those of the other methods when the misclassification rate is high.
+Howerver, under the non-ignorable scenarios, the proposed method outperforms the competing methods.